Staphylococcus/brain-from-brane/docs/02-oneness-interconnectedness/2-oneness-interconnectedness.md

 This creates a **co-evolutionary dynamic** where agent distinctions track real structural features of reality while being shaped by agent-specific needs and capabilities.

 ### Reconciling Competition with Oneness
 Even apparent **competitive dynamics** emerge within this interconnected framework.
-Competition occurs not between isolated entities but between different crystallized patterns competing for limited resources within the same unified substrate.
+Competition occurs not between isolated entities but between different self-stabilizing patterns competing for limited resources within the same unified substrate.
 This includes:

 - **Material resources**: Energy and matter needed for pattern maintenance
 - **Informational resources**: Attention, processing capacity, and transmission channels in host systems